Stretch the Learning

 Sometimes it's important to take a few minutes and reflect on our own learning.
 Maybe we need to ask ourselves certain questions:

 Are we keeping up on the research?
 Do our kids appear to be engaged?
 Do we look forward to work everyday?
 Are all of our students making progress academically?
-Do we believe all . . .
+Do . . .